mcdonagj/mcdonagj.github.io/about/index.md

 About Me
 --------

-I am a senior Computer Science major at James Madison University.
+Gary is a Computer Science graduate from James Madison University.
 I enjoy cooking, camping, and movies.
-I will be graduating this upcoming December (2018).

 Contact Details
 ---------------